-Medical communications are to be established via radio or telephone (via Dispatch patch) with the appropriate facility as soon as possible into the call.
+Medical communications are to be established via patient communication platform, radio, or telephone (via Dispatch patch) with the appropriate facility as soon as possible into the call.
 Contact can be made during or after the appropriate protocol has been initiated.
 Orders can only be given by the receiving facility's ER physician or the Okaloosa County Medical Director(s).
 Should one of these physician's give additional orders, the physician's name should be documented on the PCR.